ChaseMiles/Tutorial-for-basic-functions-in-markdown/MarkdownTutorialPage2.md

 * The completed function should look like this [Link to Google!](https://www.google.com)
 ***
 # **Creating Lists**
-* To start a list add two asterick's before and after your header.
-For example **Creating Lists**
+* To start a list add two asterick's before and after your header to bold your topic.
+* Just add one asterick for each subject line after your header to create bullets!